PRM-011: Use of Working Time and University Equipment for Personal or Commercial Purposes

 Use of Equipment by Non-University Persons or Organizations:

 Use of equipment by individuals who are not employed or enrolled by the University, as well as use by any external organization, is not permitted without approval by the appropriate facility director or equipment supervisor, and use must meet one of the following criteria:

 The use is in connection with approved University-sponsored or approved activities, events, or services.
-(Refer to policy PRM-017: Use of University Facilities or Property, and Limits on Direct Solicitation and Advertising.)
+(Refer to policy PRM-017: Duties Toward Speakers and Use of University Facilities or Property.)

 The use is part of a contractual agreement between the University and a government agency, a private business, or another educational institution, and the agreement has been reviewed for consistency with University policy relative to competition with the private sector and unrelated business income by the administrative head of the related unit with the assistance of the Office of University Counsel.